tmmss1-iscte/WiFiSniffer/README.md

 * '-n' - to do not convert addresses;
 * '-tt' - to show the timestamp in seconds;
 * '-e' - to print the link layer headers;
-* '-w' - to define the output file format (. files followed by the filename);
+* '-w' - to define the output file format (.pcap files followed by the filename);
 * 'type' 'mgt' and 'subtype' ' probe-req' - to only capture management probe request messages.

 The captured .pcap files are saved in a directory called 'Data'.

 The report files are saved in a directory called 'Reports'.

-***NOTE:*** The sniffer may take some time (in the order of seconds) from steps 8) and 9).
+***NOTE:*** The sniffer may take some time (seconds) between steps 8) and 9).
 This is due to the analysis of counting the number of captured packets in each .pcap file, which sometimes may take longer depending on the amount of collected data.

 ## Environment requirements